 Use this feature to select which firmware function to be loaded for the specified onboard LAN port at system boot.
-The options are Disabled, PXE, and iSCSI iSCSI is only supported on Onboard LAN1.
-The default setting for Onboard LAN1 is PXE.
+The options are Disabled, PXE, and iSCSI.

 Network Stack

 Select Enabled to enable Preboot Execution Environment (PXE) or Unified Extensible Firmware Interface (UEFI) for network stack support.
 The options are Disabled and Enabled.